 9. In which countries do eligible journalists and/or media need to be based?

-The competition is open to all media outlets and journalists based in countries on both sides of the Mediterranean who have produced journalistic work on the topic of migration.
+The competition is open to all media outlets and journalists based in or coming from countries on both sides of the Mediterranean who have produced constructive journalistic work on the topic of migration.
 Entries may be submitted by a Media organisation but the prize will be awarded to the journalist who created the work.
-Thus, the contract for the 2nd production will be either with an individual journalist or with the Media organisation while the 2nd production itself will need to be carried out by the journalist winning the award.
-Journalists based in the following regions and countries are eligible:
+Thus, the contract for the 2nd production will be either with an individual journalist or with the media organisation and the 2nd production itself will need to be carried out by the journalist or team of journalists selected by the Jury.
+Journalists based in or coming from the following regions and countries are eligible: